RPGHacker/asar/docs/src/conditionals.md

 endwhile
 ```

 A special variation of if conditionals are while loops.
-Instead of compiling their enclosed code only once, they compile it repeatedly until their condition evaluates to `<= 0`.
+Instead of compiling their enclosed code only once, they compile it repeatedly until their condition evaluates to false.
 Typically, this would be used with a define that is modified inside the loop.
 This can be useful for generating data tables.

 ```asar
 !counter = 0